betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 * UM-Bridge models can readily be containerized since the natural path to accessing a containerized application is via a network.
 Containerized models can be shared among collaborators, improving the separation of concerns between UQ and model experts.
 Containers also provide a high degree of reproducibility, which we used to build the first library of ready-to-run UQ benchmark problems.

-* Simple thread-parallel UQ codes are now enough to offload parallel model runs to a cluster since distributing work across many model instances on the cluster is now up to UM-Bridge (specifically the Kubernetes setup we provide).
+* Simple thread-parallel UQ codes are now enough to offload parallel model runs to a cluster, as distributing work across many model instances on the cluster is now up to UM-Bridge (specifically the Kubernetes setup we provide).

 ### Rapid UQ application development: tsunamis revisited